smarie/ALL_OF_THE_ABOVE/README.md

 ### Persistence

  * [yamlable](https://smarie.github.io/python-yamlable/) is a thin wrapper of PyYaml to easily add the yaml capability to your classes
+ * [parsyfiles](https://smarie.github.io/python-parsyfiles) is a declarative parsing framework based on PEP484 type hints.
+One of my first python projects, please be tolerant ;)

 ### Tests